 Start Saving for the Future

-One simple way to build up savings now is to contribute to your employer’s 401(k) or 403(b) retirement plan, if one is available, and tap into any matching funds program.
+One simple way to build savings now is to contribute to your employer’s 401(k) or 403(b) retirement plan, if one is available, and take advantage of any matching funds program.
 There’s a limit to how much you can contribute annually to either plan.
-In 2024, the amount is $23,000; if you’re 50 or older, you can contribute up to an additional $7,000, for a total of $30,500.
+In 2026, the amount is $24,500.
+If you’re 50 or older, you can contribute up to an additional $8,000.

 There are other investment vehicles Walsh suggests exploring if you have additional money to save, don’t have access to a 401(k) or 403(b), or simply prefer to have more control over your money.
-These include an individual retirement account (IRA), such as a traditional IRA or Roth IRA, both of which can offer tax advantages.
+These include an IRA, such as a traditional IRA or Roth IRA, both of which can offer tax advantages.

 Contributions made to a traditional IRA are tax deductible, and no taxes are due until you withdraw the money.
-Contributions to a Roth IRA are made with after-tax dollars; your money grows tax-free and you don’t pay taxes when you withdraw the funds.
+Contributions to a Roth IRA are made with after-tax dollars, so your money grows tax-free, and you don’t pay taxes when you withdraw the funds.
 However, there are limits on how much you can contribute each year and on your income.

 Recommended: Budgeting as a New Doctor